shdobxr/opensourcemotorsports/content/posts/my-first-post.md

 draft: false
 ---
 Hey Guys, apologies for the downtime however there was a bit of hussle around the holidays.
 With swapping out the blogging software, to sourcing parts, getting gifts for family members.
 It's been hard to find time to turn a wrench.
 That said no complaints, just wanted to bring the site back to life with more material.

+Was going to use Nikola, for the static webhosting, but found hugo and surge.
+And that is enough for me to get this up and running.

+Will be bringing back some of those parts and lists to follow on posts.
+To include a "data" area where I can share specific elements of my build for the betterment of any other s2k modder out there.

+Cheers,

+DG